-The significant costs and risks associated with patient falls coupled with the increased focus on quality has inspired widespread patient safety efforts.
+The significant costs and risks associated with patient falls, coupled with an increased focus on quality, have inspired widespread patient safety efforts.
 To help decrease fall injuries and improve safety, healthcare facilities utilize an arsenal of various evidence-based interventions.
-One of the more commonly used safety measures includes the implementation of a Hospital Sitter Program.
+One of the more commonly used safety measures includes implementing a Hospital Sitter Program.
 A Hospital Sitter Program or The Use of Observation assistants (or “patient sitters”) is the direct observation of patients to provide a safer environment.

 Observation assistants are used to observe patients in a variety of different care settings, including patients at high risk for falls; patients in psychiatric crisis; patients at risk for harming others; patients with substance-abusing or behavioral problems; or for patients experiencing delirium, confusion, or agitation.
 Hospitals may utilize patient sitters in both clinical and nonclinical capacities.
 However, most commonly they are used to monitor patients that present a significant risk of injury or self-harm, to ensure their safety.